Cyanogen fluoride: Spectroscopy

 and 1078 cm−1 (for the C-F).
 The C-F doublet band has a 24 cm−1 separation between the two branches.
 A triplet band is observed at around 451 cm−1.

 Chemical reactions

-Cyanogen fluoride reacts with benzene in the presence of aluminum chloride to form benzonitrile in 20% conversion.
+Cyanogen fluoride reacts with benzene in the presence of aluminium chloride to form benzonitrile in 20% conversion.
 It also reacts with olefins to yield an alpha,beta-fluoronitriles.
 FCN also adds to olefins which have internal double bonds in the presence of strong acid catalyst.

 Storage

-FCN can be stored in a stainless steel cylinders for over a year when the temperature is -78.5 °C (solid carbon dioxide temperature).
+FCN can be stored in a stainless steel cylinders for over a year when the temperature is −78.5 °C (solid carbon dioxide temperature).

 Safety

 Cyanogen fluoride undergoes violent reaction when in the presence of boron trifluoride or hydrogen fluoride.
 Pure gaseous FCN at atmospheric pressure and room temperature does not ignite by a spark or hot wire.
 FCN air mixtures however are more susceptible to ignition and explosion than pure FCN.